Is Creatine Good for Women? Where is Her Creatine?

 Does Creatine Make You Gain Weight for Females?

 Most women work out to lose weight.
 But creatine is a bulking supplement which is why many women prefer to steer clear of it.

 In reality, creatine doesn’t increase fat levels in a woman’s body.
 In fact, it’s calorie-free.
-What happens is that creatine can cause muscles to store more water, which can appear as weight gain.
+What happens is that creatine can cause muscles to store more water, which can appear as weight rises.
 Since it also helps to increase muscle mass, women can expect to gain weight (in muscles).

 But that’s not all; different types of creatine have slightly different effects on our bodies.

 One of the biggest downsides to creatine monohydrate is that it retains water.
 It increases extracellular water levels under the skin and causes a puffy look.
-That’s why many believe that creatine causes weight gain.
+That’s why many believe that creatine causes weight rising.

 On the other hand, creatine HCL works much better.
 Our bodies absorb it faster and better.
 That means you can reduce unwanted water retention by taking a smaller dose for better results.